-The Glassdepartment offers a material-based study in the fine-arts, which encourages the students to experiment and to explore the limits of materiality.
+The Large Glass department offers a material-based study in the fine-arts, which encourages the students to experiment and to explore the limits of materiality.
 Our main focus is the individual artistic position of the student and the understanding of the required practical and theoretical expertise of being an artist.

-We have a strong and unique position in the conceptual approach of glass as a sculptural material in contemporary art.
-Defying the traditions of Studio Glass, our students are not glass-artists, but identify with the processes of Fine Art.
+The department has a strong and unique position in the conceptual approach of glass as a sculptural material in contemporary art.
+Defying the traditions of Studio Glass, we see our work rather in the tradition of the processes of fine arts.

 We encourage our students to be explorative and innovative and to challenge the material by moving beyond the borders of this specific field.
 Besides sculpture and drawing, (combinations with) performance, video and installational work are frequent forms of expression.
 Technique is a tool, not a goal.
 Yet, basic skills are taught throughout the study, supporting the students to specialize in one or more techniques or media, if desired.